What Are the Core Elements of Video Production? Forget Gear. Focus Here.

 How do I incorporate the intended viewer's perspective into the video production process?

-Prioritize what matters to them over your own preferences.
+Prioritize their emotional needs over your own creative preferences.

 Your intended viewer receives what you communicate via video.